Africa - Aid / Safari

 Read more about the Africa line and aid projects:

-backpacker Aid Sustainability extreme sports river room fhs elverum folk high school History kite Upcoming Events NCFU Norwegian Celiac Association snowkite Study tour
+backpacker Aid Sustainability extreme sports river room fhs elverum folk high school Our story kite Upcoming Events NCFU Norwegian Celiac Association snowkite Study tour